xentek/flare-smith/readme.txt

 Tested up to: 2.5.1
 Stable tag: trunk

-FlareSmith is a plugin to integrate the FeedBurner Stats and FeedFlare services into your WordPress site - all without having to edit any of your theme files!
+FlareSmith is a plugin to integrate the FeedBurner Stats and FeedFlare services into your WordPress site - without editing your theme!

 == Description ==